microsoft/customer-insights-azure-data-workshop/lab01.md

 ## Step 3: Load CustomerServiceAttributes sample dataset to Customer Insights

-1. Click “Add data source”, Import data, and name it CustomerServiceAttributes and click Next:
+1. Click “Add data source”, Import data (_Note: the UI has been renamed to "Microsoft Power Query" in the latest release_), and name it
+    CustomerServiceAttributes and click Next:

     <img src="images/lab01/media/image13.png" style="width:7.5in;height:4.67986in" alt="Graphical user interface, text, application, email Description automatically generated" />